rajanim/selective-search/README.md

 * For Apache solr, allocate Xmx while starting solr.
 For example, to allocate 4g, `./bin/solr start -c -m 4g`

+## Questions
+If you have additional questions related to implementation, experimental results, benchmarks or usage of   `Selective-Search`, happy to help.
+Please email to rajani.maski@gmail.com

 ## References
 1. Anagha Kulkarni.
 2015.
 Selective Search: Efficient and Effective Large­ scale Search.
 ACM Transactions on Information Systems, 33(4).
 ACM.
 2015.